The Original Wizard School – more of why I love sf/f

 —Ursula K. Le Guin

 There are so many things about this story I love.
 One particular bit early in the book, when Ogion is trying to teach Ged about the balance of nature and magic: Le Guin describes that because Gont is an island on which many, many people have innate magic talent and thus every village has at least one witch or magician, that rain clouds are constantly bounced this way and that, as each magic user tries to keep it from raining at their location during times inconvenient to them.
-Ogion refused to do that, even insisted on one hike that they sleep in the rain.
+Ogion refused to do that, even insisting on one hike that they sleep in the rain.
 Because rain is necessary for crops, the forest, and life itself.
 One shouldn’t use magic just to avoid a little inconvenience and without regard to the consequences.

 I also love the supporting character of the Master Doorkeeper at the mage’s school.
 He was just a person that I wish I knew in real life.